What’s the difference between customer success vs. customer satisfaction

 The first and most obvious customer success metric is customer health score.
 This score can indicate whether customers see any value from your products and services.
 This is at the very core of customer success.

-A customer health score is calculated by examining a few key factors – i.e. what are their finances like, is their userbase growing, are they hiring… these are indicators that nod in the direction of positive growth.
+A business can calculate its customer health score by examining a few key factors – i.e. what are their finances like, is their user base growing, are they hiring… these are indicators of positive growth.

 Low customer churn is a complimentary success metric to customer health.
 If your customers are retaining their customers – then you’re clearly providing them value on that end.